miloszmisiek/ci_p2_tictactoe/TESTING.md

 - Accessibility - rates the accessibility of your website to all users (including impaired ones).
 - Best Practices - rates how your websites include industry standards.
 - SEO - *Search Engine Optimisation*, rates how your website is optimised for search engine results.
-### Desktop Results - Home Page (example)
+### Desktop Results

 ![Lighthouse Desktop](assets/images/testing/lighthouse-desktop.png)

-### Mobile Results - Home Page (example)
+### Mobile Results

 ![Lighthouse Mobile](assets/images/testing/lighthouse-mobile.png)

-First tests resulted in Performance score approx. 85%, due to large image files used on the website.
-After test, all images were resized.
-This process resulted in Performance score improvement up to 88%.
+First tests resulted in Performance score approx. 75% (mobile devices), due to PNG file used for gameboard background photo.
+After test, image was converted using [Convertio](https://convertio.co/).
+This process resulted in Performance score improvement up to 86%.